Clive Lucas

-He is a current board member of the National Trust of Australia (NSW) and member of the Trust's Properties Committee.
-He was previously vice-president of the Trust and Founder, former chairman and Trustee of the Historic Houses Trust of NSW (now Sydney Living Museums).

-The degree of Doctor of Science in architecture (honoris causa) was conferred upon Lucas at the Faculty of Architecture, Design & Planning graduation ceremony held in the Great Hall at 9.30am on Friday 15 April 2011.
-Lucas is described as !Sydney's most prominent heritage architect" by the Sydney Morning Herald.
+Lucas is a former president of the National Trust of Australia (NSW) and former chairman of the Historic Houses Trust of NSW (now Museums of History NSW).
+The degree of Doctor of Science in architecture (honoris causa) was conferred upon Lucas by his alma mater in 2011.
+Lucas is described as "Sydney's most prominent heritage architect" by the Sydney Morning Herald.